 Many tracks around the country closed, and those that are open are holding races with no spectators.
 The Kentucky Derby was postponed from its traditional date on the first Saturday in May until Sept.
 5. The Preakness Stakes, scheduled for May 16, will be Oct.
-3. Belmont Park opened for training last week and New York Governor Andrew Cuomo approved the start of live racing on June 1.
+3. Belmont Park has returned to live racing.

 The Belmont Stakes, scheduled for June 6, has been moved to June 20.
 It is now the first leg of the Triple Crown instead of the last.
 The race was also shortened to a mile and an eighth rather than its traditional mile and a half.

 Live racing at Canterbury Park in Shakopee was to begin May 15.
-Gov. Walz announced on Wednesday that both Canterbury and Running Aces harness track in Columbus will be allowed to race without spectators.
+Gov. Walz announced that both Canterbury and Running Aces harness track in Columbus will be allowed to race without spectators.

 Canterbury will run a revised 52-day schedule that will start June 10.
 Barns and the training track have reopened.
-Running Aces harness track in Columbus will open its stable area on June 1 and will resume racing on June 20 with a 50-day schedule.
+Running Aces harness track in Columbus opened its stable area and will resume racing on June 20 with a 50-day schedule.

 A legislative bill to allow in-state online and phone betting for Minnesota horse racing fans was pulled before a vote, due to opposition.

 NASCAR: NASCAR was the first major sports organization in North America to return to action.
 Seven more Cup Series races have been added through June 21.